Straight Stick Review – The Best New Golf Training Aid?

 RELATED: Golf Forever Review

 So what does all of this mean for you?
-Well, if you are looking for a swing trainer that will help you build better fundamentals, only give you feedback when you make a good swing, and that you can use to hit balls, this one's for you.
+Well, if you are looking for a golf swing training aid that will help you build better fundamentals, only give you feedback when you make a good swing, and that you can use to hit balls, this one's for you.
 Use it consistently, and let us know when you starting hitting more shots dead at your target!

 RELATED: Learning To Play Golf At 60